remote-rights/remote-rights.github.io/collections/_strategy/organize-a-protest.md

  **Why?** You should be able to identify why you want to hold a protest.
 How will it further your goals?
 How will you know it was a success?

-**What?** What kind of protest would would work best for your skills and the type of issue?
+**What?** What kind of protest would work best for your skills and the type of issue?
 A march in the streets?
 A rally?
 Street theatre?
 Flash mob?
 Dance party?
 Online protest?
 Boycott?

 **When and Where?** Choose your location and time based on how many people you think will come, what you’re trying to achieve, and what the safety risks are.
 E.g.: If you’re protesting a specific company, it might make sense to demonstrate outside of the business, unless there are safety risks.